EURODEO/e-soh-requirements/functional-and-non-functional-requirements/functional-and-non-functional-requirements.md

 * Should be defined whether the location can be in 3D (not just lat/lon) or not
   * Decision: height is specified in parameter name and/or discovery metadata.
 We do not expect to implement vertical layer query in EDR (we will implement 2d bounding box, not 3d, at least as a start).

+## F30 - pub-sub message pattern to be compliant with the requirements of WIS 2.0

+As a EUMETNET Member,

+I want the method of delivery via a pub-sub message pattern to be compliant with the requirements of WIS 2.0,

+So I can efficiently meet my obligations as a WMO Member.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F31 - E-SOH software to meet agreed quality assurance standards

+As a System Manager,

+I want E-SOH software to meet agreed quality assurance standards,

+So I can efficiently maintain and lifecycle the E-SOH service.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F32 - contributions to the E-SOH code base to be open to all EUMETNET members

+As a EUMETNET Member,

+I want contributions to the E-SOH code base to be Open to all Members,

+So I can efficiently deliver my national and EUMETNET Strategy.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F33 - security to be considered as a high priority

+As a System Manager,

+I want security to be considered as a high priority and all aspects of the system to meet IT security best practice and includes, for example, identity and access management, role- based access controls, access tokens and data encryption at rest and in transit,

+So I can deliver a robust and secure system.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F34 - sufficient compute resources

+As a System Manager,

+I want sufficient compute resource to be available,

+So I can deliver a resilient and sustainable service to my users.

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions

+## F35 - Data Enrichment and Processing

+There is no requirement for E-SOH to perform any significant data enrichment or processing.
+However, where data received from a data producer does not contain sufficient metadata to meet the standards required of E-SOH products, these additional metadata will be added where possible.

+In the case of WIGOS Station IDs (WSI) it will be the responsibility of the data producer to publish the WSI for each station exposed via E-SOH.
+The WSI may be expressed with the observations data provided or through an agreed metadata store (e.g., OSCAR).

+### Priority: primary

+### Clarifications

+### Acceptance criteria

+### Consequences and decisions